cncf/project-template/README.md

 # CNCF Project Template

-This repository serves as a [project template][template-repo] created by [CNCF SIG Contributor Strategy][contrib-strat] that new open source projects can use when joining the Cloud Native Computing Foundation (CNCF).
-The template provides a standardized structure and initial files to help projects quickly set up a repository that follows community best practices.
-By forking and customizing this template, new CNCF projects can avoid reinventing the wheel and instead focus on their unique goals and needs.
-Overall, the template makes it easier for projects to get started under the CNCF with recommended guidelines and resources already in place..
-It contains template files and best practices to help projects quickly adopt processes that align with CNCF standards.
+This [template repository][template-repo] by [CNCF SIG Contributor Strategy][contrib-strat] helps new projects join CNCF.
+It provides a standardized structure and starter files to quickly set up a repository following community best practices.

+By creating a copy and customizing the template, projects can focus on their unique goals instead of reinventing the wheel.
+Overall, it makes adopting CNCF guidelines and resources easier so projects can start strong.

 ## Getting Started